vrushank-agrawal/CSE201-VCREST-/README.md

 # V-CREST - Video Creation Software

 This is a unique video creating software developed to help a user build a video out of a set of images.
-The main feature is to allow the user to merge images with an audio file in a given sequence by analyzing the audio's bpm.
-However, further features include adding simple animations to the corresponding video and certain filters to the images.

 ## Members